How to Protect Yourself: Advance Fee LoansSource: The Florida Attorney General's Office

 There are no guarantees in the legitimate loan industry.

-Legitimate credit grantors will not guarantee that you will qualify for a loan, but illicit advance fee loan companies will either promise or strongly suggest that the loan will be provided in exchange for an up-front fee.
-Banks and other financial institutions simply will not risk qualifying you for a loan without extensively researching your credit history and likelihood of being able to repay the debt.
-You should be wary of any loan broker who tells you that the lender can make such a decision by reviewing information you provide over the phone, or that the lender can decide whether you qualify within hours of receiving your faxed credit history.
+Legitimate credit grantors will not guarantee that you will qualify for a loan.
+Banks and other financial institutions simply will not risk approving your loan without extensively researching your credit history and likelihood of being able to repay the debt.
+You should be wary of any loan broker who tells you that the lender can make such a decision by reviewing information you provide over the phone.

 Question what the fee is for.

-When it comes to qualifying for a loan, requiring the consumer to pay a fee before he or she knows he or she will get the loan is an industry-wide practice.
-Legitimate companies typically charge a fee to process your application and apply the fee to cover the costs of researching your credit worthiness.
-Advance fee loan schemes claim that payment of the fee will "lock you into the loan" so that you will not lose out to others competing for loans.
-Such hard sell tactics should be a red flag from doing any further business with the loan broker, especially if the company encourages you to send the money that day and is willing to pay for an overnight mail company pick-up at your home or office.
+Legitimate companies typically charge a fee to process your application and apply the fee to cover the costs of researching your creditworthiness.
+These may be charged up front or added to your first month’s payment.
+Advance fee loan schemes claim that payment of the fee will “lock you into the loan” so you will not lose out to others competing for loans.
+Such hard sell tactics should be a red flag and keep you from doing any further business with the loan broker, especially if the company encourages you to send the money that day and is willing to pay for an overnight mail company pick-up at your home or office.

 Over the past few years, many states have enacted legislation prohibiting loan brokers from charging an advance fee.
 In Florida, assessing or collecting such a fee is a felony.
 There are some businesses such as banks and credit unions which are exempt from this prohibition.
-In Florida, contact the Office of Financial Regulation to determine if the company you are dealing with is acting legally.
+Ask the lender if they are a licensed financial services provider in Florida.
+Contact the Florida Office of Financial Regulation (OFR) at (850) 487-9687 or www.flofr.com to determine if the company you are dealing with is acting legally and verify the lender license.
 In other states, you may want to contact consumer agencies such as the Attorney General's Office and local consumer agencies in the county where the company is located to determine if there are complaints or legal actions pending against the company.
-Do not rely solely on Chambers of Commerce or other business associations where membership is the based on payment of a fee.
+Do not rely solely on Chambers of Commerce or other such business associations where membership is the based on payment of a fee.